Andrierlison/bmi-calculator/README.md

     <a href="https://andrierlison.github.io/bmi-calculator/">🔗BMI Calculator</a>
 </h1>

-<p align="center">Simple and easy to use, this application quickly calculates BMI (body mass index) showing if you are at the ideal weight for your height.</p>
+<h2>Simple and easy to use, this application quickly calculates BMI (body mass index) showing if you are at the ideal weight for your height.</h2>

 <p align="center">
     <a href="#technologies">Technologies</a> •